Mook-as/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-.. _command-link-user-org:
+.. _command-stackato link-user-org:

-  link-user-org  *<user>*  *<org>*
+  stackato link-user-org  *<user>*  *<org>*
     Add the specified user to the named organization, in various roles.
-This is a CFv2 specific command
+This is a Stackato 3 specific command.

     .. raw:: html